 What’s the best time to visit Venice?

-Few facts about Venice:
+a Few facts about Venice

 The floating city consists of 117 islands linked by bridges over the canals that separate them.
 Planning a trip to this wonder can be a little overwhelming, so be prepared to get lost.
-Even if you use Google Maps or related apps, you can get lost or directed to a dead end alley, so making time for getting lost is essential!
+Even if you use Google Maps or related apps, you can get lost or directed to a dead end alley, so including time for getting lost is essential!
 However, everything is easily accessible via water taxi and ferry, so you needn’t worry too much.

-One Day in Venice Itinerary:
+One Day in Venice Itinerary

 Campanile di San Marco

 Around half an hour is perfect for this stop, as it won’t take you longer than that for the elevator ride up, photo-ops, and the ride back down.
 Finishing this up first thing in the morning is important to avoid long lines next!

-St. Marks Basilica
+St. Mark’s Basilica

 Rialto Bridge and Market